Summary for Decision-Makers

 In the next 3–5 years, quantum computing will move from labs to APIs.
 As open-source quantum toolkits grow (like Qiskit or Cirq), even SME dev teams will start experimenting with quantum workflows — often embedded in cloud platforms.

-💡 Thinking ahead: SMEs in regulated industries (finance, healthcare) should begin evaluating quantum-safe encryption standards starting this year.
+💡 Thinking ahead: SMEs in regulated industries such as finance and healthcare should begin evaluating quantum-safe encryption standards, especially if they manage sensitive customer data, long-term records, or intellectual property.

 3. 5G & Beyond: Real-Time, Everywhere